Anubala85/deep-learning-challenge/README.md

 - What variable(s) should be removed from the input data because they are neither targets nor features?
 "EIN" should be removed from the input data because it is neither a target nor a feature.
 Please note initial model was created removing "NAME" field but while optimizing the model, "NAME" variable was important in improving the accuracy of the model.

+**Compiling, Training, and Evaluating the Model**

+- How many neurons, layers, and activation functions did you select for your neural network model, and why?

+- Were you able to achieve the target model performance?
+- What steps did you take in your attempts to increase model performance?